SilviaMinana/Temperature_Adaptation_Z.tritici/README.md

 ---
 ### Disclaimer

-My .Rmd files were used in a R Projects, therefore, make sure to make appropiate changes to your own preference and working directory.
+My .Rmd files were in R Projects, which explains why there might not be a lot of paths to files in my scripts.
 Some issues might arise depending of system or software versions used, therefore, I cannot promise these scripts can be used directly as they are without a few tweaks.
 I annotated the scripts and I hope they are clear enough, however, there might be a few missmatches between the comments and the code here and there.